LorazepamReturn to Lorazepam overview

 If I could go back in time to before I started taking meds, I would tell myself to persevere as things will get better, even if it doesn’t feel that way.

-- Taking alcohol and lorazepam together could also affect your breathing.
+- Taking large amounts of alcohol and lorazepam together could affect your breathing especially if you have an existing lung problem.

 - If you need to drive a car or ride a bike, or use machines at work, taking alcohol and lorazepam together could be dangerous to yourself and other people.